 To have the perfect garden for summer it is important to remove all of your weeds and thistles as quickly as possible, before they turn to seed.
 By capturing the seed heads earlier on you will save yourself a lot of time and bother later on in the year.

-If weeds are already well established then now is a good time to apply weed killer to stop them from growing at a faster rate.
+If weeds are already well established then now is a good time to apply weed killer to stop them from growing at a faster rate – but, as ever, try to find one that is bee friendly.
 Using a woodchip base on flower beds will help to keep weeds under control and is a great strategy to reduce the time spent weeding later on in the year.

-June is a great month to start planting the young plants that you might have started to grow yourself or purchased from a garden centre.
-Courgettes, runner beans, tomato plants and French beans are all great choices for this time of year.
+The summer is a great time to start planting the young plants that you might have started to grow yourself or purchased from a garden centre.
+Courgettes, runner beans, tomato plants and French beans are all great choices.

 By now your garden should be seeing a lot of colour but if there any gaps in flower borders then these can be filled in with quick growing annuals such as sweet peas.
 For hanging baskets try pansies and petunias for an instant splash of colour.

 Enjoy it!
 Nobody becomes excellent at gardening overnight and it really does become a game of trial and error before you are competent.
-So when if you don’t do everything okay first time then that’s fine.
-As they say, there’s always next year.
+So if you don’t do everything perfectly the first time around then that’s absolutely fine.
+As they say, there’s always next year!